 If any of the Initiative child cards becomes blocked, the Initiative card will reflect that too.

 The team members should react as soon as possible in order to resolve the problem and eliminate obstacles towards Initiative completion.
 You can easily check the blocked reason from the Initiative itself and take action if the situation requires your involvement.

 Right-click on an Initiative to open the Context menu that provides shortcuts to a variety of options.

-You can easily change the Assignee, type, priority, etc.
+You can easily change the owner, type, priority, etc.

 Pay attention to the "Filter links hierarchy" functionality that works per board.
 Use the filter of an item to display all child cards and/or parent initiatives linked to it.
 This helps users to gain an insight into the item's relationships on the board.
 The feature filters all the child, parent, and grandparent cards in the existing hierarchy from grandparent cards at the highest level to child cards at the lowest level in the hierarchy.

 - The Initiatives View

 The Card Zoom Switch allows you to toggle to one of four different views of the cards and Initiatives on the board: Large, Normal, Compact, and Birds eye view.

 - If the "Normal" or the "Large" view is selected, all cards linked to the Initiatives get displayed on a single row for a more compact appearance.
 All icons that correspond to the Initiative properties are visible right above.